Logan-Coats/Fall-Knight/README.md

 Added death pits that instantly kill the player upon entry.
 Began designing the first stage.
 Will want to create the boss and work on creating a credits sequence, as well as adding a heart drop from enemies.

+## Day Ten
+Added hearts and implemented them as enemy drops.
+Designed 2nd level, a sort of transition into the 'dungeon' or 'castle'.
+Added a summon for the boss that will chase the player and die in one hit.
+Still dont know how to implement the boss.